assaftenen/delivery/README.md

 ## General
 Style code and appearance

-use angular as the framework
+use angular as the framework - done

-we recommend using a state management framework such as angular/ngrx the page should be styled and look good feel free to use an external library like angular material or bootstrap the page should be responsive and work well on desktop and mobile the project should be ready for build and run you can upload the code to GitHub and submit a link or submit a zip file with the project URLs
+we recommend using a state management framework such as angular/ngrx - done

+the page should be styled and look good

+feel free to use an external library like angular material or bootstrap - done

+the page should be responsive and work well on desktop and mobile - done

+the project should be ready for build and run - done

+you can upload the code to GitHub and submit a link or submit a zip file with the project -done

+URLs
 login: https://mock-stg.getpackage-dev.com/login POST
 cities: https://mock-stg.getpackage-dev.com/cities GET